-To clear a filter (stop applying it to the sheet), select Remove Filter to the left of the filter name.
+To clear a filter (stop applying it to the sheet), select Filter Off.

 To delete a filter (remove it from the sheet and the menu), select it from the Filter menu to apply it to the sheet, and then select Delete Current Filter.

 As you specify conditions for your filters, you’ll get a feeling for how to set up the criteria that you find the most useful.
 Here are a few ideas to get you started: